Agenda

 New analysis from the University of New South Wales reveals that countries are dramatically scaling up their ocean-climate ambitions.
 The 72 new or updated Nationally Determined Contributions (NDCs) submitted ahead of COP30 contain 461 ocean-based climate actions—a remarkable 71% increase from the previous round.

-Panellists from Big Ocean States will:
+Panellists from Big Ocean States addressed the following:

-Unpack how these new commitments could shape priorities for three pivotal upcoming events: the 2026 Ocean-Climate Dialogue, UNFCCC COP31, and CBD COP17
+How these new commitments could shape priorities for three pivotal upcoming events: the 2026 Ocean-Climate Dialogue, UNFCCC COP31, and CBD COP17

-Identify concrete implementation priorities and untapped opportunities for investment and collaboration over the coming years
+Identifying concrete implementation priorities and untapped opportunities for investment and collaboration over the coming years

-Explore how ocean accounts can serve as a foundational data framework for tracking progress
+Exploring how ocean accounts can serve as a foundational data framework for tracking progress

 This timely conversation directly advances the political declaration "Our ocean, our future: united for urgent action" from the 3rd United Nations Ocean Conference, moving from commitment to action.